Ohio Governor Mike DeWine announced Thursday that the stay-at-home order will be extended until May 1.

 It requires retail businesses to establish the number of people who should be in the business at one time.
 “We’re not telling them the number b/c businesses are all different.
 But businesses must determine their number and post it,” said DeWine.

 The state will also appoint a board to evaluate and render guidance in situations where two local health departments have come to a different conclusion on what is or is not essential business.

 People who have been out of state are asked to self-quarantine.
-This does not apply to those who work out of state, such as area residents who work in southeast Michigan.
+This does not apply to those were work out of state, such as area residents who work in Southeast Michigan.

 Massive increases in unemployment claims were discussed by Lieutenant Governor Jon Husted.